High School Student Judges

 - Have written consent from your principal and a parent or legal guardian.
 Pending school policy, this signed consent will excuse students from attending school on Election Day

 Election judges must arrive at the polling place by 5 a.m. and stay until after the polls close at 7 p.m. and the precinct votes are counted and transmitted.

-All new election judges must attend a hands-on training session conducted by the Clerk's office.
+All new election judges must attend a hands-on training session conducted by the Clerk's office and complete an online training.
+Election judges who complete the e-pollbook class will receive an additional $25.
 Training sessions are held at convenient locations throughout the county.

 You will receive your training and assignment information through our online portal, Judge Connect.
 It is important that you have email access as Judge Connect is a critical part of the election judge process.

 Election judges receive $175 for their work.
 This compensation is paid to students who attend training, pass the test and work on Election Day.
 All three conditions must be met.

 If you are bilingual -- particularly Spanish, Chinese or Hindi speakers -- we need your help!
 In accordance with federal law, the Clerk’s Office assigns bilingual judges to precincts in suburban Cook County with high concentrations of Spanish, Chinese and Hindi-speaking voters who are not proficient in English.

 After submitting the application, you must print out the signature consent form, get the required signatures and either hand it to your high school coordinator, fax it or email it to us.